omkarcloud/botasaurus/README.md

 ## 💡 Understanding Botasaurus

-Power of Bots is Immense, A Bot
-   - Can apply on your behalf to Linkedin Jobs 24 Hours
-   - Scrape Phone Number of Thousands of Businesses from Google Maps to sell your Products to.
-   - Mass Message People on Twitter/LinkedIn/Reddit for selling your Product
-   - Sign Up 100's of Accounts on MailChimp to send 50,000 (500 emails * 100) Emails all for free

-Let's learn features of Botasaurus that help you unlock these super powers?
+Let's learn about the features of Botasaurus that assist you in web scraping and automation.

 ### Could you show me an example where you defeat Cloudflare?